Jeremy Griffith

-Jeremy Griffith (born 1945) is an Australian biologist and author.
+Jeremy Griffith (born 1945) is an Australian author.
 He first came to public attention for his attempts to find the Tasmanian tiger.
 He later became noted for his writings on the human condition and theories about human progress, which seek to give a biological, rational explanation of human behaviour.
-He founded the World Transformation Movement in 1983.
+He founded the not-for-profit Fix The World in 1983.

 Early life and career

 Griffith was raised on a sheep property in central New South Wales.
-He was educated at Tudor House School, in New South Wales, and the Geelong Grammar School in Victoria and completed the NSW schools Leaving Certificate with first class honours in biology.
-He subsequently began a science degree at the University of New England, in northern New South Wales.
-Finally, Griffith completed his Bachelor of Science in zoology at the University of Sydney in 1971.
+He was educated at Tudor House School, New South Wales, and the Geelong Grammar School, Victoria, in 1965 completing the NSW Higher School Leaving Certificate with first class honours in biology.
+He began a science degree at the University of New England, in northern New South Wales, and completed his Bachelor of Science degree in zoology at the University of Sydney in 1971.

 Search for the Tasmanian Tiger

-He first became known for his search for surviving Tasmanian tigers, or thylacines, the last known specimen of which died in captivity in 1936.
-The search was conducted from 1967 to 1973 and is considered the most intensive search to that point, and included exhaustive surveys along Tasmania's west coast, installation of automatic camera stations, prompt investigations of claimed sightings, and in 1972 the creation of the Thylacine Expeditionary Research Team with Bob Brown.
-It concluded without finding any evidence of the animal's continuing existence despite numerous claimed ongoing sightings.
+Griffith first became known for his search for surviving Tasmanian tigers, or thylacines, the last known specimen of which had died in captivity in 1936.
+The search was conducted from 1967 to 1973.
+It is considered the most intensive search to that point, and included exhaustive surveys along Tasmania's west coast, installation of automatic camera stations, prompt investigations of claimed sightings, and in 1972 the creation of the Thylacine Expeditionary Research Team with Bob Brown.
+It concluded without finding any evidence of the animal's continuing existence, despite numerous claimed ongoing sightings.
 Griffith's search was the subject of an episode of ABC TV's A Big Country; and his report of the search was published in Natural History.

-The thylacine was declared extinct by the International Union for Conservation of Nature in 1982 and by the Tasmanian government in 1986.
+Some ten years later the thylacine was declared extinct by the International Union for Conservation of Nature in 1982 and by the Tasmanian government in 1986.

+Furniture business

+After returning from his search for the thylacine, Griffith started a furniture business, Griffith Tablecraft, with his brother Gervase.
+The business made simple furniture out of solid slabs of wood without use of nails or glue.
+Griffith left the company in 1990 and it was ultimately sold in 2002.